silnrsi/font-lisu-bosa/documentation/source/resources.md

 ## Installation

 Install the fonts by decompressing the .zip archive and installing the fonts using the standard font installation process for .ttf (TrueType/OpenType) fonts for your platform.
-For additional tips see the help page on [Font installation](https://software.sil.org/fonts/installation).
+For additional tips, see the help page on [Font installation](https://software.sil.org/fonts/installation).

 ## Keyboarding and character set support